Psalms For Life

 If God is for us…

-David’s warriors were often both outnumbered and outclassed, humanly speaking.
-Here David praises God for defending his people in a dire situation, reminding us that God dwarfs every challenge we face.
+David’s band of warriors was often both outnumbered and outclassed.
+Here David praises YHWH for defending his people in a dire situation, reminding us that our God dwarfs every challenge we face.

 A David song.
 A song of ascents.